Any man who rides a bus to work after the age of 30 can count himself a failure in life.

 Such taunts were usually made in good humour and would be harmless enough, were it not for the fact that some of the bureaucrats and managers responsible for planning our transport system seemed to take them, like Maggie Thatcher did, as entirely serious comments on people who use public transport.
 Judging by their ongoing failure to provide a decent service, many of our public transport managers still do.

 When public transport use in Melbourne nosedived in the postwar era, the public transport planners and managers (with the possible exception of the now-defunct Tramways Board) responded not by improving the quality of their service to compete with the car, but instead by giving up on the idea of public transport as a conveyance for ‘normal’ people.
-Like the ‘Protectors’ of Aborigines in the 1930s, they regarded the people under their care as fated to die out in favour of a ‘superior’ alternative, to be provided in the meantime with a barely adequate service at minimal cost to taxpayers.
+Like the ‘Protectors of Aborigines’ a century ago, they regarded the people under their care as fated to die out in favour of a ‘superior’ alternative, to be provided in the meantime with a barely adequate service at minimal cost to taxpayers.

 Thus, for nearly half a century the view has persisted in Melbourne’s transport planning circles that public transport is only for